History of Deportivo de A Coruña: 1995–1996

 Deportivo were among the title favourites because of playmaker Fran, World Champions Mauro Silva and Bebeto, Zamora-winning goalkeeper Liaño, talented Manjarín and Paco, veterans Djukic and Donato at the back and World Cup participant Voro accompanying them in the Galician squad.
 Besides, new coach John Toshack had won a Copa with Real Sociedad, the Liga with Real Madrid and was known for his capability to do most with limited means.
 Winning the Teresa Herrera tournament that summer of 1995, after the last victory had been in 1969, also indicated that the club had grown.
 The qualities of the squad were immediately shown when in August 1995 the team won the Supercopa 1995 5–1 on aggregate against Real Madrid.
 The second prize won was a fact.
-The 3–0 home win in Riazor against the giants was marvelous, but winning 1–2 in Madrid didn't completely satisfy Toshack.
+The 3–0 home win in Riazor against the giants was marvelous, but winning 1–2 in Madrid did not completely satisfy Toshack.
 He made a remarkable comment by saying that “my players should feel ashamed about this title because of the way we played here”.
 A difficult relationship with the club and its players was born.

 But the season 1995–1996 did not go as expected.
 Veterans like Beguiristain (31), a personal addition by Toshack but criticized by the supporters, and Martín-Vázquez (29) were added to the squad while two youngsters were signed in Radchenko (24) and Milovanovic (22).
 Deportivo confirmed their status as title favorites by winning 3–0 against Valencia in the first match of the season.
 But then things became more complicated.
-The team suffered a humiliating defeat at Compostela (4-0), later at home against Racing de Santander (2-3) and away to Real Sociedad (2-1) and Atlético de Madrid (1-0).
+The team suffered a humiliating defeat at Compostela (4–0), later at home against Racing de Santander (2–3) and away to Real Sociedad (2–1) and Atlético de Madrid (1–0).
 These three defeats in a row was the worst series of the club for many years.
 In October 1995 the team were 12th in the domestic league but still showed glimpses of their class: in the Cup Winners’ Cup, Apoel Nicosia was crushed 8–0 in Riazor with three goals by Bebeto.
-And the Brazilian magician incredibly scored all five goals in the home win against Albacete (5-0).
-But it was exactly Bebeto who wasn't amused when Toshack took him off during a hard-fought victory against Sporting Gijón (1-0).
+And the Brazilian magician incredibly scored all five goals in the home win against Albacete (5–0).
+But it was exactly Bebeto who was not amused when Toshack took him off during a hard-fought victory against Sporting Gijón (1–0).
 Bebeto insulted Toshack's mother, and another row was born.
 Later Bebeto threatened by leaving Deportivo if he was substituted again.